muzixing/can-framework/draft-ietf-cats-framework.md

 Means to prevent that on-path nodes in the underlay infrastructure to fingerprint and track clients (e.g., determine which client accesses which service) must be supported by CATS solutions.
 More generally, personal data must not be exposed to external parties by CATS beyond what is carried in the packet that was originally issued by the client.

 In some cases, the service will need to know about applications, clients, and even user identity.
 This information is sensitive and should be encrypted.
-To prevent the information leaking, if the client/service communication is not already encrypted, the the C-PS computed path information should be encrypted.
+To prevent the information leaking, if the client/service communication is not already encrypted, the C-PS computed path information should be encrypted.

 For more discussion about privacy, refer to {{?RFC6462}} and {{?RFC6973}}.